 Students are able to apply for admission into this degree by way of portfolios and brief interviews with our friendly team of academics.
-For details on application procedures and selection criteria, please download the following e-brochure:
+For application details and

 Students of Graphic Design participate in a rich and varied program of practical study, including offsite workshops and excursions.
 The program involves various forms of industry engagement including work placement, industry briefs, and consultancy projects.